lukaskatko/covey.town/README.md

 | `TWILIO_API_KEY_SID`    | The SID of the new API key you created.   |
 | `TWILIO_API_KEY_SECRET` | The secret for the API key you created.   |
 | `TWILIO_API_AUTH_TOKEN` | Visible on your twilio account dashboard. |

+`TWILIO_ACCOUNT_SID` - found directly on user dashboard `TWILIO_API_AUTH_TOKEN` - found directly on user dashboard `TWILIO_API_KEY_SID` - found under 'settings' -> 'API keys'
+`TWILIO_API_KEY_SECRET` - Only displayed when the API key is created, during api key creation this will have been displayed with instructions to save it in a secure place

 #### 2. Install dependencies